lmnleaf/github-getting-started-guides/ghec/new-enterprise-setup.md

     <summary>Microsoft Entra ID</summary>
     <br>

-    - To set up SSO and SCIM, add the GitHub Enterprise Cloud - Organization app in the Microsoft Entra Admin Center and configure GitHub with SAML details from Microsoft Entra (such as your public certificate).
+    - **Info:** When setting up SSO and SCIM, you will:
+      - add the GitHub Enterprise Cloud - Organization app in the Microsoft Entra Admin Center and configure GitHub with SAML details from Microsoft Entra (such as your public certificate).
-    - As part of this process, you will create a GitHub organization and invite members to join.
+      - create a GitHub organization and invite members to join.
     - To set up SSO and SCIM, follow the Microsoft tutorials (see docs below line).

     # <Line>